Ibou Sané

-Ibou Sané (born 28 March 2005) is a Senegalese professional footballer who plays as a forward for club Metz.
+Ibou Sané (born 28 March 2005) is a Senegalese professional footballer who plays as a forward for French club Metz.

 Club career

-On 22 July 2023, Sané signed for Ligue 1 club Metz on a five-year contract.
+On 22 July 2023, Sané signed for French Ligue 1 club Metz on a five-year contract.
 He had been expected to leave Génération Foot for Metz two years prior, but a knee injury in November 2021 had postponed his transfer.

+On 2 February 2026, Sané moved on loan to Amiens in Ligue 2 until the end of the 2025–26 season.

 International career

 Sané is a Senegal youth international.
 He won the 2023 U-20 Africa Cup of Nations, making two appearances and scoring one goal in the competition.